LeMikaelF/blog/_posts/2025-01-17-non-deterministic-spel-compilation.md

 > during the first interpreted evaluation, it finds out what it is.

-In other words, some SpEL Abstract Syntax Tree ([AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree)) nodes are only compilable if they have been previously executed in interpreted mode, and if all of their children nodes have also been evaluated.
+In other words, some SpEL Abstract Syntax Tree ([AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree)) nodes are only compilable if they have been previously executed in interpreted mode, or if all of their children nodes have been evaluated.
 This is a problem for the
-`and`
-and `or` boolean operators, since they don't always evaluate both of their operands.[^1] Take the following expressions:
+`and` and `or` boolean operators, since they don't always evaluate both of their operands.
+Take the following expressions:

 ```
 true and true   // left and right side are evaluated